Connect with us

 Do Tampons Break Down in the Sewer

-Let’s dive into the murky depths of the sewer system to uncover the truth about tampons.
+Let’s plunge into the shadowy abyss of the sewage system to reveal the reality concerning tampons.

 Have you ever wondered what happens once you flush them away?
 In this article, we will explore the environmental impact of tampons, their composition, and the journey they take through the sewers.